Graphic design

 I thought that it would also be nice if it appealed to different age groups and, to cut a long story short, decided that it should also be suited to an up-market group or be capable of use to examine spaces more formally, or at least be capable of attractive display.

 These factors seemed to point towards something made from wood, and blocks seemed an obvious choice.
-There are lots of wood blocks on the market so I looked for solutions which would encourage small children to handle a block with some shape to it, and which would also lend itself to construction.
+There is a long tradition of wooden toys for children, particularly building blocks.
+There are a lot of wooden blocks of one sort or another on the market, so I looked for solutions which would encourage small children to handle a block with some shape to it, and which would also lend itself to construction.
 I don‘t imagine that this a novel solution and suspect it exists somewhere or other as it is a simple geometric shape.

 In the end this resolved itself to a relatively simple shape, a cube with its corners missing.